finos/common-domain-model/documentation/source/documentation.rst

 Among this set of products, the contractual product is the most complicated and requires the largest data structure.
 In a contractual product, an exchange of financial risk is materialised by a unique bilateral contract that specifies the financial obligations of each party.
 The terms of the contract are specified at trade inception and apply throughout the life of the contract (which can last for decades for certain long-dated products), unless amended by mutual agreement.
 Contractual products are fungible (in other words, replaceable by other identical or similar contracts) only under specific terms: e.g. the existence of a close-out netting agreement between the parties.

-Given that each contractual product transaction is unique, all of the contract terms must be specified and stored in an easily accessible transaction model so that each party can evaluate the financial and counterparty risks during the life of the agreement.
+Given that each contractual product transaction is unique, all of the contract terms must be specified and stored in an easily accessible transaction lifecycle model so that each party can evaluate the financial and counterparty risks during the life of the agreement.

 Foreign Exchange (FX) spot and forward trades (including Non-Deliverable Forwards) and private loans also represent an exchange of financial risk represented by a form of bilateral agreements.
-FX forwards and private loans can have an extended terms, and are generally not fungible.
+FX forwards and private loans can have an extended term, and are generally not fungible.
 However, these products share few other commonalities with contractual products such as Interest Rate Swaps.
 Therefore, they are defined separately.

 By contrast, in the case of the execution of a security (e.g. a listed equity), the exchange of finanical risk is a one-time event that takes place on the settlement date, which is usually within a few business days of the agreement.
 The other significant distinction is that securities are fungible instruments for which the terms and security identifiers are publically available.
-Therefore, the terms of the security do not have to stored in a transaction model, but can be referenced with public identifiers.
+Therefore, the terms of the security do not have to be stored in a transaction lifecycle model, but can be referenced with public identifiers.

 An Index product is an exception because it's not directly tradable, but is included here because it can be referenced as an underlier for a tradable product and can be identified by a public identifier.